brobeson/fits/readme.md

 - Provide a C++ implementation that uses C++ best practices.
 - Provide an implementation that uses C++ through and through; an implementation that is not a wrapper around some other language implementation.
+- Provide an implementation that minimized dependencies on other libraries.

 [Build instructions](https://github.com/brobeson/fits/wiki/Building-Fits) can be found in the wiki.